mleprince018/databricks-certifications/PySpark-SparkSQL-DF-Notes.md

 # THIS DOES NOT WORK: df.filter("device" != 'macOS') - because it expects the entire thing to be a SQL string query
 ```

+- **Broadcast Join**
+  - to set default 10MB value to something else - need to modify the `spark.sql.autoBroadcastJoinThreshold` parameter by providing *bytes* - NOT MB
+    - use `spark.conf.set("spark.sql.autoBroadcastJoinThreshold", 10485760)` to set to 10 MB
+    - adjusting conf settings get evaluated right away

 ## User Defined Functions (UDFs)
 - custom transformation functions applied to spark dataframes
 - CONS of UDF tldr; it's slow